salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 }

 // Information about reference to a static resource in a module.
 The resource can be a url specified
-// as a string literal or a reference to a computed value. interface StaticResourceReference {
+// as a string literal.
+interface StaticResourceReference {
     // The type of static resource loaded, identifiable by the file extension.
     type: 'image' | 'css' | 'html' | 'js' | 'svg' | 'other';
-    value: string | ComputedValue;
+    value: string;
     location: SourceLocation;
 }
 ```